jbold569/jbold569/docs/blog/2021-07-17-automating-docs-as-code.md

 </figure>

 !!! attention
-    There's a lot of moving pieced in this setup.
+    There's a lot of moving pieces in this setup.
 It's important to note that this write up is focused on the art of the possible and snippets shared are enough for a presentable proof of concept.

 ## Steps
 Assuming you have a fresh repo ready to go, let's start at the top.

 ### Automating Inception
 We're going to use GitHub's functionality as our starting point when creating a new blog, specifically [Issues](https://guides.github.com/features/issues/).
-Just as an issue would typically be the starting point of a new feature for application development, we're going to treat this as the place where we capture the inspiration for our next blog entry.
+Just as an issue would typically signal the beginning of a new feature for application development, we're going to treat this as the place where we capture the inspiration for our next blog entry.

 Since we're trying to cut out as much manual work as possible, let's take advantage of the template functionality GitHub supports for issues.